MIPIM Asia Summit 2024 Concludes In Hong Kong With Strategic Insights And Celebrated Prestigious Achievements In Real Estate

 Over 300 industry leaders convene in Hong Kong to explore the future of Asian property markets

-The summit commenced with an insightful keynote address from Ms. Wei Yao, Chief Economist for APAC at Socit Gnrale, who offered a comprehensive outlook on the Asian economy and its implications for the real estate sector.
+The summit commenced with an insightful keynote address from Ms. Wei Yao, Chief Economist for APAC at Société Générale, who offered a comprehensive outlook on the Asian economy and its implications for the real estate sector.
 Her analysis provided valuable insights into future investment strategies within the region.

 A particularly memorable moment at the fireside chat with Baroness Poppy Gustafsson OBE, the UK Minister for Investment in the Department for Business and Trade, where the discussion offered a unique perspective on international investment strategies and strengthened ties between the UK and APAC markets.